 Managing vehicle weight

-Thierry Bollore, CEO, Jaguar Land Rover, admits that weight is a challenge with EVs right now.
+Thierry Bollore, the former CEO of Jaguar Land Rover, had said in 2021 that weight is a challenge with EVs.
 “They are already heavier than traditional car(s),” Bollore said, adding that it’s “especially because of batteries.”
-But the new JLR CEO is confident that the situation will change in the coming years, which is when we could see the ultimate Land Rover models with a zero-emission powertrain in showrooms.
+But the then-CEO was confident that the situation will change in the coming years, which is when we could see the ultimate Land Rover models with a zero-emission powertrain in showrooms.
 “There will be a step in the coming years where it’s going to come back in a virtuous circle as well,” he said.
-Preparations for that time have begun with the development of the Defender EV.

 Bollore was giving an insight into the future of Jaguar Land Rover during a conference call after parent company Tata Motors announced its annual report for 2020-21.

 Concerning the way to manage the power, the torque, the experience of the customer, I can tell you, especially with special capabilities of our cars, that Defender, well, our team has done already a lot of tests.
-I can tell you, it’s easier and more enjoyable with electric motors than it is today with the traditional drivetrain.Thierry Bollore, CEO, Jaguar Land Rover
+I can tell you, it’s easier and more enjoyable with electric motors than it is today with the traditional drivetrain.Thierry Bollore, former CEO, Jaguar Land Rover, in 2021